W.Va. Guard update on COVID-19 response

-Task Force CRE is continuing to provide PPE training for various businesses, state agencies and first responders and has 13 restaurants scheduled for today in the Eastern Panhandle.
-To date, this team has trained 793 businesses, 4,508 personnel and 101 medical or long-term care facilities.
+Task Force CRE is continuing to provide PPE training for various businesses, state agencies and first responders.
+To date, this team has trained 805 businesses, 4,539 personnel and 102 medical or long-term care facilities.

-In the last 24 hours, West Virginia Guardsmen and women maintained the missions at the Clarksburg and Huntington Food Banks, and delivered 1,800 meals to Lincoln County and 300 meals to Mason County via refrigerated trailers.
+In the last 24 hours, West Virginia Guardsmen and women maintained the missions at the Clarksburg and Huntington Food Banks, and completed 325 bags of produce, 200 bags of meat, and 36 boxes of dry food and delivered 1,800 meals to Lincoln County via refrigerated trailers.

-Task Force Sustainment, the team dedicated to receiving and moving critical supplies across the state, delivered PPE to state agencies, assembled 1,200 COVID-19 test kits and verified over 1,000 pre-made test kits delivered to the facility.
+Task Force Sustainment, the team dedicated to receiving and moving critical supplies across the state, delivered PPE to state agencies, assembled 1,000 Corona Virus test kits and packaged and labeled 80,000 KN95 masks for distribution.

 All current and future missions performed by the WVNG are a part of a coordinated state-level public health preparation and response effort for the COVID-19 pandemic outbreak, initiated by Governor Jim Justice, and being led by the West Virginia Department of Health and Human Resources.